-As accounting officer of West Lakes Multi Academy Trust I have considered my responsibility to notify the Multi Academy Trust Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Multi Academy Trust, under the funding agreement in place between the Multi Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020 and now 2021.
+As Accounting Officer of West Lakes Multi-Academy Trust I have considered my responsibility to notify the academy trust board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.

-I confirm that I and the West Lakes Multi Academy Trust Board of Trustees are able to identify any material irregular or improper use of all funds by West Lakes Multi Academy Trust, or material non-compliance with the terms and conditions of funding under the Multi Academy Trust's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the West Lakes Multi Academy Trust Board of Trustees are able to identify any material irregular or improper use of all funds by West Lakes Multi Academy Trust, or material non-compliance with the terms and conditions of funding under the Multi Academy Trust's funding agreement and the Academies Financial Handbook 2021.